-With heritage as the first large American city to end slavery, Philadelphia Historic Sites are off the charts.
+With a heritage as the first large American city to end slavery, Philadelphia Historic Sites are off the charts.
 With Paul Robeson, Marian Anderson, and Joe Frazier as Philadelphia natives this should come as no surprise.

 Julian Abele Marker

 DESCRIPTION: Julian F. Abele (1888-1950) became chief designer of Trumbauer architectural firm in 1906; responsible for designing the Philadelphia Museum of Art and the Free Library of Philadelphia.
 Julian was the 1st African-American to graduate from the U. of Pennsylvania School of Architecture and design large buildings in America.
-Very few clients of the architecture firm knew he was chief designer.
+Very few clients of the architecture firm knew he was the chief designer.